microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   representable in DXIL.
 * The element type of vector A and vector B must be the same.

-#### DXIL Validation

-Each use of a `MatrixRef` argument to a DXIL operation must be tracable to a single `LinAlgMatrix` object returned from a unique `createMatrix` operation.
-This validation rule is similar to the rules enforced for local resource objects, and allows trivial identification of the lifetime of any matrix (from `createMatrix` to its last use).

 #### Bounds Checking Behavior

 The `@dx.op.matrixLoadFromDescriptor` operation loads data from a descriptor.